jamz903/cs3103-g15/README.md

 `fastapi dev server.py`

 If you are unable to run the fastapi command, it is most likely that you have an existing venv.
-Delete the folder and reinstall the packages.
+Delete the venv folder and reinstall the packages.

 Our code utilizes the pyaudio library.
 To use it, you have to install the portaudio library.